gthurman22/webscraper_pandas/README.md

 To select it, I entered "scraper[3]"

-Ran the cell, with a beautiful, extra organize pandas data frame with all of the values I wanted to select.
+Ran the cell, with a beautiful, extra organized pandas data frame with all of the values I wanted to select.

 Using pandas, not only did I discover saving a little time, it seemed to of made the code more reliable.
 Selecting the entire table, instead of individual items from the table of data.